 6.34.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.34.5.

 Use explicit interfaces, preferably by placing procedures inside a module or another procedure.

-Use a processor that checks all interfaces, especially if this can be checked during compilation with no execution overhead.
+Use a processor or a static analysis tool that check all interfaces, especially if this can be checked during compilation with no execution overhead.

 Use a processor or other tool to create explicit interface bodies for external procedures.